ringcentral/ringcentral-api-docs/docs/team-messaging/manual/formatting.md

 | `value` | A string that will display under the field title (Markdown). |
 | `short` | A boolean value to indicate the width of the field.
 If "true," field will be narrow, allowing two field to fit in a single row. |

-## Glipdown: a Glip flavor of Markdown
+## Glipdown: a RingCentral flavor of Markdown

-Glip supports a simplified version of Markdown to assist in the formatting of text within a message.
+RingCentral supports a simplified version of Markdown to assist in the formatting of text within a message.
 The following syntaxes are supported for post attachments in addition to post bodies.

 <table class="table">
 <thead>